kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 Audio samples are very small and for the sake of compression, are grouped into a frame.
 This depends on the codec and the sample rate but each frame is typically 10-50ms of audio.

-Audio frames are independent and ordered, again making them a good fit for QUIC streams.
+Audio frames are independent, which means they map nicely to MoqTransfork Groups.
-Each audio frame can be transmitted as a GROUP with a single FRAME.
+Each audio frame should be transmitted as a GROUP with a single FRAME.

 ### Groups
-It may also be desirable to group audio frames into larger units.
+If latency is not a concern, audio groups can be combined to reduce overhead at the cost of some head-of-line blocking.

 For example, if an application wants reliable playback and A/V synchronization, then audio and video could be aligned.
 An application could then subscribe to video and audio starting at group X for both tracks, instead of trying to maintain a mapping between the two based on timestamp.